rabblerouser/rabblerouser-publisher/README.md

 # rabblerouser-stream-client

 Rabble Rouser's kinesis stream client.
-It publishes and consumes events.
+It publishes and listens for events.

 ## Installation